In-Game Mechanics

 Every Business has a specific Max Level, and a particular logic to calculate its Gold and Diamond costs for the Business to get to its Max Level.
 Once the Max Level is reached, players will have the option to upgrade the Business’ Prestige Level, which is denoted in a medal icon.
 After upgrading a Prestige Level, the Business Level is reset to Level 1, and its previous Gold income and Gold costs are multiplied by a common multiplier, while Diamond costs to upgrade remain the same.

 Before upgrading the Prestige Level, there are also other prerequisites that players will need to fulfil.
 Prerequisites include a certain Avatar Level and having a certain number of other Businesses placed on a Land or in their inventory that are of the same or higher in Prestige Levels.
 These prerequisites encourage the player to expand their empire, and will become increasingly difficult as players climb up the Prestige Levels.
-You will also not be able to place your Business on your Land Plots and earn Gold income if you do not satisfy the prerequisites.
+Below are further details on how the prerequisites interact with other components of the game:

 Arid Plains